Ella Henderson: 2020–2023: Everything I Didn't Say and collaborations

-Later in 2022, Henderson performed at a number of UK Pride events, as well as UK Music and TikTok showcases held at the Labour Party Conference and Conservative Party Conference.
-Although the Labour conference performance was cancelled due to illness, Henderson's appearance at the Conservative conference attracted criticism from the LGBT Community, as some felt it was incompatible with performing at Pride Events.
+Later in 2022, Henderson performed at a number of UK Pride events, and was booked at UK Music and TikTok showcases at the Labour Party Conference and Conservative Party Conference.
+The Labour conference performance was subsequently cancelled due to reported illness.
+Henderson's appearance at the Conservative conference attracted criticism from the LGBT Community, as some felt it was incompatible with performing at Pride Events.
 The UK Music Industry released a statement pointing out that the events were held as part of the political party conferences to highlight the importance of the UK music industry and were not an indication of political affiliation.
 Neither Henderson or her management team quoted the UK Music Industry statement or commented on the controversy.